damianfraszczak/nsdlib/README.md

 NSDlib (Network source detection library) is a comprehensive library designed for detecting sources of propagation in networks.
 This library offers a variety of algorithms that help researchers and developers analyze and identify the origins of information (epidemic etc.) spread within networks.

+If you use NSDLib as support to your research consider citing:

+D. Frąszczak, E. Frąszczak.
+NSDLib: A comprehensive python library for network source detection and evaluation.
+SoftwareX.
+2024.
+DOI:10.1016/j.softx.2024.101950.

 ## Overview

 NSDLib is a complex library designed for easy integration into existing projects.
 It aims to be a comprehensive repository